 - Opportunities to network with engineering faculty and alumni.

-- Student staff members in the College of Engineering and Applied Sciences.
+- Two Learning Community Assistants who are in the College of Engineering and Applied Sciences.

 If you have a non-engineering roommate request, you and your roommate may still request Eldridge Hall.
 If space is limited, though, you will be assigned a floor in Stinson Hall with other engineer/non-engineer roommates.
-You will still have the experience of living with engineers and being close to tutoring and other activities, but your roommate will have the support of not being the only non-engineer on the floor.
+You will still have the experience of living with engineers and being close to tutoring and other activities, but your roommate will not be the only non-engineer on the floor.